2020/2021 STUDIO POLICIES

 - After students have performed, they may sit in the audience with their family and watch the show.
 However, students are NOT allowed to wear costumes in the audience on the day of the show. - NO EXCEPTIONS!

 - There are no regularly scheduled classes on Dress Rehearsal or Performance Days.
 The recital activities replace all classes at the studio.

-- Our ten-month studio season concludes with the spring recital.
+- Our nine-month studio season concludes with the spring recital.

 - Professional photos of the dancers in their recital costumes will be taken in May.

 - All students are encouraged to attend the photo shoot, but it is your choice to purchase the pictures.

 - There will be a spring performance volunteer sign-up sheet posted on the parent bulletin board inside the front entrance after Spring Break.

 - We will be looking for volunteers for sewing, ushers, concessions, backstage helpers, etc.